-Our audit procedures related to the Cortina contingent consideration included the following:
+Our audit procedures related to the Tax Receivable Agreement included the following:

-- 1.We tested the effectiveness of internal controls over the Cortina contingent consideration, including management's controls over the valuation methodology for estimating the fair value and revenue forecasts. - 2.We tested management's methodology for establishing the fair value at year end related to the Cortina contingent consideration to verify that the liability was not undervalued. - 3.
-With the assistance of our fair value specialists, we validated the reasonableness of the unobservable inputs, and other key judgments made by management.
-We also assessed the appropriateness of the Monte Carlo simulation by utilizing the assistance of the fair value specialists in order to validate the discount rate and the volatility rate used within the simulation.
-We evaluated the reasonableness of management's assumptions through independent analysis and comparison to external sources. - 4.
-With the assistance of our fair value specialists, we assessed the mathematical accuracy of the overall Monte Carlo simulation by footing, cross-footing, and recalculating the contingent liability based on the relevant terms of the earn out. - 5.
-We evaluated management's ability to accurately forecast future revenues through independent analysis including a comparison of actual results to management's historical forecasts. - 6.
-We evaluated the reasonableness of management's revenue forecasts by comparing the forecasts to: - ·Historical revenues - •Internal communications to management and the Board of Directors - •Forecasted information included in Company press releases, analyst and industry reports for the Company and certain of its peer companies
+- 1. We tested the effectiveness of internal controls over the management's assessment related to the estimated liability and amounts payable under the TRA. - 2.
+With the assistance of our tax specialists, we validated the reasonableness of Management's estimates and other inputs used in calculating the TRA amount including effects of the purchase and exchanges of Class B to Class A shares and relevant changes in the tax law affecting the calculation. - 3.
+With the assistance of our tax specialists, we assessed the mathematical accuracy of the overall tax liability by footing, cross-footing, and recalculating the liability based on the relevant tax rates in the current year. - 4.
+We evaluated management's ability to reasonably determine the liability through independent analysis including a comparison of actual results to management's estimates. - 5.
+We evaluated the reasonableness of management's estimates by comparing the liability to: - •Historical TRA liability balances - •Internal communications to management and the Board of Directors - •Forecasted information included in Company press releases, analyst and industry reports for the Company and certain of its peer companies.